michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 **Building a Decorator**

-Now, we can begin to define `multiply`.
+Now, we are going to define `multiply`.

 `multiply` takes one argument (the multiplier, `2` in this example) and returns a function, which I'll call `middle`.